Chocolate Easter Nests

 • Loving Earth Chocolate Buckini Clusters – if you can’t find these, chocolate granola is a good swap.
 Just ensure there are no super chunky pieces, or the nests won’t stick together.

-• Cacao nibs – these add a little crunch and a deliciously dark chocolatey taste.
+• Cacao nibs – add some crunch and a deliciously dark chocolatey taste.

-• Cocoa powder – for an added chocolate flavour!
+• Cocoa powder – for even more chocolate flavour!
 You could potentially go without this but it does make the nests extra delicious.

 • Maple syrup – adds hints of caramel and toffee and provides a nice balance to the chocolate.